CamCove-Crichton/newborn-photography/README.md

 - Copied across the account template files from django into my project, and then adjusted the signup, login and logout html templates to extend from my base.html file
 - Created the basic layout for the new booking request form
 - Updated the bookings page and bookings detail page with some control statements to display the choices in a human readable format
+- Updated the general layout/look of the signup, login and logout pages with a few bootstrap classes

 ### Future Developments